 Skip to main content

-This guide explains how to use Docker inside a SUNK cluster, using a technique known as Docker-in-Docker (DinD).
-This approach enables automated evaluations and allows you to run benchmarks, such as SWE-bench, within your SUNK cluster.
+This guide explains how to use Docker inside a SUNK cluster with a technique known as Docker-in-Docker (DinD).
+This approach enables automated evaluations and lets you run benchmarks, such as SWE-bench, within your SUNK cluster.
+This guide is for cluster administrators who need to enable container-based workflows inside SUNK compute nodes.
+Before you begin, review the known security risks section so you understand the trade-offs this configuration introduces.

-The solution presented in this guide requires enabling privileged pods and disabling the AppArmor profile recommended for use in SUNK.
+The solution presented in this guide requires enabling privileged Pods and disabling the AppArmor profile recommended for use in SUNK.
 This process grants elevated kernel capabilities and weakens isolation guarantees.
-See the known security risks section for more details.It is your responsibility to verify that third-party code is safe to execute alongside your other workloads.
+See the known security risks section for more details.You are responsible for verifying that third-party code is safe to execute alongside your other workloads.

 Enable Docker-in-Docker

-To disable AppArmor and run privileged pods, edit the values.yaml file of the Slurm Helm chart.
+To run Docker inside SUNK compute nodes, you must disable AppArmor and run privileged Pods.
+The following changes to the Slurm Helm chart install the Docker daemon on each compute node, mount persistent storage for Docker, and relax the security context so the daemon can operate.
+To disable AppArmor and run privileged Pods, edit the values.yaml file of the Slurm Helm chart.
 In the compute section of the slurm Helm chart:

 1. Create an s6 block to install and enable Docker.